 See the Example: Style Properties in the mfd_meta Table topic for an analogous example using drawings.

-That is only part of Florida - The image called Florida might seem to be the entire state, but it is just an accident of terrain that the long feature is similar to the shape of the Florida peninsula.
-If we create a new data source that is an imageserver and then show the Florida terrain image overlaid as a layer in a map with Bing, we see that it shows a region in central Florida.
+The image is only a small part of Florida - The image called Florida might seem to be the entire state, but it is just an accident of terrain that the long feature is similar to the shape of the Florida peninsula.
+We can create a map using a Bing streets image server as a base layer and the Florida 2 image as a layer.
+We see that the example data set shows a region in central Florida near Tampa.

 Manifold 9 - Re-Project a Shapefile - New coordinate system dialogs make it easier than ever to reproject data, often in only one click.
 This video shows how to import a shapefile and then rapidly reproject it into different coordinate systems.
 We then show how maps reproject their contents on the fly for display and how to exploit that to rapidly show data in different projections.